zackman0010/grafana/docs/sources/tutorials/integrate-hubot/index.md

 - `hubot alias graf-lb=graf db loadbalancers:2 now-20m`

-{{< figure src="/static/img/docs/tutorials/hubot_grafana2.png"  max-width="800px" >}}
+{{\< figure src="/static/img/docs/tutorials/hubot\_grafana2.png"  max-width="800px" \>}}

 ## Summary

 Grafana is going to ship with integrated Slack and Hipchat features some day but you do not have to wait for that.
 Grafana 2 shipped with a very clever server side rendering feature that can render any panel to a png using phantomjs.
-The hubot plugin for Grafana is something you can install and use today!
+The hubot plugin for Grafana is something you can install and use today\!